chilts/connect-error-irc/README.md

 ```

-Connect middleware to send errors as to an IRC server.
+Connect middleware to send errors to an IRC server.

 # Usage #